-The grant "Life Sciences: inventing – creating – having fun" is offered by the Office for Science and Technology of the Consulate general of France in Los Angeles since 2012 to French teams who will participate in American competitions in life sciences.
-Following the call for projects launched in January 2014, 6 teams were selected to receive a grant.
+The “Life Sciences: inventing – creating – having fun” grant has been distributed by the Office for Science and Technology of the Consulate General of France in Los Angeles since 2012 to French research teams participating in American competitions in the life sciences.
+Following the call for projects launched in February 2016, eight teams have been selected to receive this grant.

 On Saturday, June 18, Ariane 5 completed a flawless launch from Europe’s spaceport at the Guiana Space Centre, orbiting two telecommunications satellites, Echostar 18 for DISH Network and BRIsat for Bank Rakyat Indonesia.
 The flight marked the European launcher’s 72nd straight success since 2003.

 This issue of the quarterly magazine from the French Space Agency, without claiming to be exhaustive, focuses on international CNES cooperation, from the 50th anniversary of the French-Russian partnership in space, to joint development of the Merlin satellite with Germany (dedicated to the methane monitoring) through the reinforcement of the oceanography sector with the United States.
 A dozen of new internationals agreements were signed by CNES in 2015, as another proof of the global reach of France and of its space industry worldwide.

 A Look Back at the Fifth Annual French American Science Festival

 The French-American Science Festival was held for the fifth time during the third annual French Innovation Week in Chicago from April 21 to April 29.
 The French Innovation Week was organized by the Consulate General of France in Chicago and its partners (Business France, the French-American Chamber of Commerce, the Alliance Française, etc.).